Isle of Anglesey County Council

 SECOND-HAND TOYS

-Toys that are second-hand are covered by the General Product Safety Regulations 2005 - rather than the Toys (Safety) Regulations 2011 - and therefore do not need to be labelled with the CE / UKCA mark or the address of the manufacturer / importer, although they must still be safe.
-The special warnings and instructions (see above) are required for both second-hand and new toys.
+Toys that are second-hand are covered by the General Product Safety Regulations 2005, rather than the Toys (Safety) Regulations 2011.
+This means that second-hand toys do not need to be labelled with the CE / UKCA mark or the address of the manufacturer / importer, although they must still be safe.

 YOUR RESPONSIBILITIES